futoin/specs/draft/ftn8_security_concept.md

 #### 2.11.4.4.
 Key derivation strategies names

-1. `HKDF0` - use [HKDF][] with per GlobalServiceID as "salt" and purpose name for "info" to derive unique keys per purpose from shared Master Secret.
-    - empty or persistent salt should be OK with quality Master Secret
-    - "prm" must not be sent or be empty
-    - default for `MAC` and `EXPOSED` purpose
-2. `HKDF` - use [HKDF][] with UUID for "salt" and purpose name for "info" to derive unique keys per purpose from shared Master Secret.
-    - "salt" must be sent in "prm" field
-    - default for `ENC` purpose
+1. `HKDF256` - HKDF with SHA-256
+1. `HKDF512` - HKDF with SHA-512

+#### 2.11.4.5.
+HKDF notes

+[HKDF][] is well-known modern method which has the following parameters: hash function, salt and info.

+- Format `salt` as `{global user ID}:{purpose}`, where global user id is the Executor peer.
+- Optional `prm` is passed to `info` parameter.
+    - For `MAC` and `EXPOSED` case, use of current ISO date time in `YYYYMMDD` or more precise format is suggested.
+    - For `ENC` case, use of UUID per encryption is suggested.
+- Implementation caching should limit maximum number of derived keys per Master Secret ID and Global User ID pair.
+- Defense system should be intelligent enough to protect from brute-forcing:
+    - AuthService should blacklist offending Service,
+    - Service should blacklist offending Client before that.

 ## 2.12.
 Security Levels